Better Luck Next Time (EP)

-Better Luck Next Time is the fourth extended play (EP) by the American singer and rapper Midwxst.
+Better Luck Next Time is the fourth extended play (EP) by American singer and rapper Midwxst.
 It was released by Simple Stupid and Geffen Records on March 16, 2022.
 The album contains a sole feature from Brakence and serves as a follow-up to his earlier extended play (EP), Back In Action (2021).
 Better Luck Next Time was supported by two singles and an EP announcement video directed by Parker Corey.

 Background and composition

-Midwxst had gained popularity in the digicore scene while still in the underground.
-He had released a string of albums in 2022, and would later embark on a tour with fellow musician Glaive.
-When recording the EP, Midwxst had the goal of straying away from his usual sound.
+Midwxst would gain popularity in the underground digicore scene, releasing a string of albums in 2022.
+Later embarking on a tour with fellow musician Glaive.
+When recording Better Luck Next Time, Sarratt had the goal of straying away from his usual sound.
 The album contains a sole feature from Brakence with Midwxst saying that [they] brought a different kind of "spirit" to the project.
 Better Luck Next Time explores themes of breakup, and the variety of emotions that come from breaking up.

-Release and reception

 Better Luck Next Time was supported by two singles "Riddle" and "I Know You Hate Me".
 The lead single, "Riddle", would be released on February 2, 2022 followed by "I Know You Hate Me" on February 23, 2022.
 The album would later be released on March 16, 2022, through Simple Stupid and Geffen Records.
 The album serves as a follow-up to his earlier extended play (EP), Back In Action (2021).

+Critical reception

 Following its release, Better Luck Next Time received a generally positive review from Brady Brickner-Wood writing for Pitchfork who said Midwxst continues to polish his "frenetic" breed of pop-trap while maintaining a fundamental weirdness that’s neither too loud nor too discreet.
 While Pitchfork's Hattie Lindert would comment on the musical style calling it a "nimbly eclectic" mode of pop-trap.
 Will Schube of uDiscover Music said the EP showcases Midwxst's "sonic" versality on the tracks "Riddle" and "I Know You Hate Me".